willhansen/RoyaltyOffRevenueLicense/README.md

 (3) User A makes Thing B that *contains* ROR-licensed software and sells it
   - ==> No royalty payment
   - eg. A software or device that includes an ROR-licensed library
-  - Note that User A could have easily made Thing B not contain ROR-licensed software at time of sale, but download it on first startup
+  - Note that User A can easily make Thing B not contain ROR-licensed software at time of sale, but download it on first startup

 (4) User A makes Thing B, *applies* the ROR-license to it, and sells it
   - Note that in this scenario, User A has made Thing B from scratch, and the only royalties are payable to User A